Order by disorder up to arbitrarily high temperature

 exists, and for every finite $\Lambda\subset\mathbb{L}$,

 \end{theorem}

 \begin{proof} The polymer partition function $\Xi_\Lambda$ fits into the abstract framework of~\cite{FriedliVelenik}.
 The key point is that the exponential weight bound on contours implies, via the Koteck\'y--Preiss criterion, that the contribution of contours crossing the boundary $\partial^{\mathrm{in}}\Lambda$ is exponentially suppressed, which separates the bulk from the boundary.
-We refer to~\cite[Thm.~7.28, Exercise~7.13]{FriedliVelenik} for the complete proof. \end{proof} For each $n \geq 0$, define the class-$n$ restricted polymer model by
+We refer to~\cite[Thm.~7.28, Exercise~7.13]{FriedliVelenik} for the complete proof. \end{proof}